leobishop234/deepcover/README.md

 - **FUNCTION**: The function name
 - **COVERAGE**: The percentage of the function covered by the tests

+**Total:** is also shown, this value is calculated dynamically from SSA representations of dependency functions.

 Example output:
 ```
 $ deepcover -run "Test.*" ./src/cover/test_data